Khurvat Minya

 In earlier times the site was located on the major road that connected Egypt to Syria.
 It is very close to Capernaum, which is located 3 Km to the east.
 Jesus must have passed this very spot several times on his travels from Capernaum to the Galilee, Nazareth, Judea and Jerusalem.

-In the 5Th C AD there was a Byzantine structure located here.
+In the 5th century AD a Byzantine structure was located in the area of Minya.

 Photos: